 For ice packs, fill one or more plastic or metal water bottles and freeze them solid (at least 24 hours).
 Be sure to leave plenty of head space, because water expands as it freezes.
 These water bottles can double as a source of drinking water for the ride home.
 Alternatively, use well-rinsed milk cartons or zipper bags to create ice packs.

 Bring a ground cover, such as a plastic tarp or heavy blanket.
 Even seemingly dry locations can become damp after an hour or two of sitting.
-Top your cover with a pretty tablecloth for a festive look.
+A waterproof picnic blanket is handy for all your outdoor events; look for blankets that roll or zip up and have a handle for easy carrying.
+Mexican blankets make for a festive touch, or top your utilitarian cover with a pretty tablecloth for a festive look.

 Don’t forget a garbage bag, especially in out-of-the-way locations without trash receptacles.
 In the wilderness, remember to take only photographs and memories; leave nothing but footprints.